 In recognition of my roots and High School history, I started reading a historical fiction book called What the Lady Wants: A Novel of Marshall Field and the Gilded Age by Renee Rosen.
 This is the story of the tumultuous affair between Delia Spencer and Marshall Field.
 For those who are not from the mid-west, Marshall Field is the man who started the Marshall Field's and Company department store in Chicago in the late 1800s.
 Many say that Field invented the department store concept, and he most possibly coined the phrase "the customer is always right."
 My British readers might know the name, because it was under Marshall Field that a man called Selfridge apprenticed, and led him to open Selfridge's in London.
 When I was in High School (and for a few years afterwards while studying in college), I worked for Marshall Field's in their Evanston store.
 Unfortunately, several years ago the chain Macy's bought out Marshall Field's and Company.
 Because they refused to keep the original name on the flagship State Street store (all we asked for was a plaque saying "Macy's at Marshall Field's"), I vowed to never step into a Macy's store.

-The Little Old Lady who Broke all the Rules by Catharina Ingelman-Sundberg, as well as The Girl who Saved the King of Sweden by Jonas Jonasson (yes, I like translations).
+Because this was such a short trip, I didn't get the chance to buy too many books.
+Inspired by Backman and bought The Little Old Lady who Broke all the Rules by Catharina Ingelman-Sundberg, as well as The Girl who Saved the King of Sweden by Jonas Jonasson (yes, I like translations).
 I also picked up a copy of Vintage Munro, a collection of Alice Munro's short stories that includes her acceptance speech from her wining the Nobel Prize in Literature.
 I've just started reading the first story and already I can see why Munro deserved to receive this prize.